EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 Bursaries

 EAMT anticipates funding several applications.
-Selected participants will be announced on the 26th April 2024 and will receive complimentary membership in the EAMT for 2024 and 2025, free registration at the EAMT 2024 conference and paid accommodation in Sheffield.
+Selected participants will be announced on 8th of May 2026 and will receive complimentary membership in the EAMT for 2026, free registration for the full EAMT 2026 conference (including the workshop day) and paid accommodation in Tilburg.

 Contact for enquiries